 Japan is not only the world’s third largest economic center but is one of the most popular travel destinations thanks to its rich traditional and modern culture combined with beautiful landscapes.
 The country also prides in itself in cutting-edge technology and maintaining one of the highest safety records found anywhere in the world.
+You can even read about it in one of our student blogs called "How to Lose Something (and get it back) in Japan".
 For the ideal location to earn your university degree, look no further.

 The Japan Experience